Anarchism in Spain: Individualist anarchism

 Spanish individualist anarchism was influenced by American individualist anarchism but it was mainly connected to the French currents.
 At the start of the 20th century people such as Dorado Montero, Ricardo Mella, Federico Urales, Mariano Gallardo and J. Elizalde translated French and American individualists.
 Important in this respect were also magazines such as La Idea Libre, La Revista Blanca, Etica, Iniciales, Al margen, Estudios, and Nosotros.
 The most influential thinkers there were Max Stirner, Émile Armand and Han Ryner.
 Just as in France, Esperanto, anationalism, anarcho-naturism and free love were present as philosophies and practices within Spanish individualist anarchist circles.
 Later Armand and Ryner started publishing in the Spanish individualist press.
 Armand's concept of amorous camaraderie had an important role in motivating polyamory as realization of the individual.

 Historian Xavier Diez wrote on the subject in El anarquismo individualista en España: 1923-1938.
 Utopia sexual a la prensa anarquista de Catalunya.
 La revista Ética-Iniciales (1927–1937) deals with free love thought in Iniciales.
 Diez reports that the Spanish individualist anarchist press was widely read by members of anarcho-communist groups and by members of the anarcho-syndicalist trade union CNT.
 There were also the cases of prominent individualist anarchists such as Federico Urales and Miguel Giménez Igualada who were members of the CNT and J. Elizalde who was a founding member and first secretary of the Iberian Anarchist Federation.

-An important Spanish individualist anarchist was Miguel Giménez Igualada who wrote the lengthy theory book called Anarchism espousing his individualist anarchism.
-Between October 1937 and February 1938 he started as editor of the individualist anarchist magazine Nosotros, in which many works of Han Ryner and Émile Armand appeared, and also participated in the publishing of another individualist anarchist magazine Al Margen: Publicación quincenal individualista.
+In the 1930s, Miguel Giménez Igualada edited the individualist anarchist magazine Nosotros, in which many works of Han Ryner and Émile Armand appeared, and also participated in the publishing of another individualist anarchist magazine Al Margen: Publicación quincenal individualista.
 In his youth he engaged in illegalist activities.
 Igualada's thought was deeply influenced by Stirner, of which he was the main popularizer in Spain through his writings.
-He published and wrote the preface to the fourth edition in Spanish of The Ego and Its Own from 1900.
-He proposed the creation of a Union of Egoists, a Federation of Individualist Anarchists in Spain, but did not succeed.
-In 1956, Igualada published an extensive treatise on Stirner, which he dedicated to fellow individualist anarchist Émile Armand.
-Afterwards, he travelled and lived in Argentina, Uruguay and Mexico.